Cheondoism: History

-Cheondosim became an officially-recognized religion under its third leader, Son Byong-hi.
+Cheondoism became an officially-recognized religion under its third leader, Son Byong-hi.

 Cheondoism as a religion evolved in the early 1900s from the Donghak peasant liberation movements in the southern provinces of Korea, particularly the unsuccessful, yet consequential, rebellion of 1894.
 Followers of Donghak were severely persecuted until the establishment of the Protectorate Treaty of 1905, which guaranteed freedom of religion.
 Therefore, on 1 December 1905, Son Byong-hi decided to modernize the religion and usher in an era of openness and transparency in order to legitimize it in the eyes of the Japanese, who had strong influence over Korea at the time.
 As a result, he officially changed the name of Donghak to Cheondoism ("religion of the Celestial Way").
 Following this, a constitution and a Central General Bureau were laid out for the religion, centralizing it and making it more accessible to the public.

-Cheondoism today
+Recent history

-As of 2005, Cheondoism reportedly had about 1.13 million followers and 280 churches in South Korea.
+As of 2005, Cheondoism reportedly had about 45,000 followers and 280 churches in South Korea.
 According to the 2015 national census, Cheondoism had about 65,000 followers in South Korea.

 In North Korea, the state recognizes and favors Chondoism as a distinctly Korean revolutionary religion.
-Chondoists are nominally represented in North Korean politics by the minor Cheondoist Chongu Party.
+Chondoists are nominally represented in North Korean politics by the minor Chondoist Chongu Party.

 North Korean leader Kim Il Sung's memoirs recount at length an effort to persuade his communist comrades to accept a Chondoist recruit.
-While Kim's memoirs lightly criticize the Korean faith (given his own Marxist-Leninist perspective), they also stress how Chondoism draws close to the Korean form of communism.
+While Kim's memoirs lightly criticize the Korean faith (given his own Marxist–Leninist perspective), they also stress how Chondoism draws close to the Korean form of communism.
 Among other aspects, Kim's memoirs highlight Chondoism's concern for the intrinsic worth of all people, especially the poor and lowly.
 According to Kim, Chondoism is a "progressive religion" characterized by the novelty of its principles, its spirit of resistance, the simplicity of its rites and practices, and its inherently popular nature.